 Crassulaceae is a family of plants with succulent leaves and stems.
 There are about 35 genera and over 1500 species which occur in Africa, the Americas, Asia, Europe.
 The family is mostly distributed in the northern hemisphere and southern Africa.
 Members exist in herbs to shrubs forms.
 Most species are evergreen, but a few exceptions exist.

-We have the genus Dudleya represented on the wiki.
+We have the genera Crassula, Dudleya and Umbilicus represented on the wiki.